Collections

 -David Foster Wallace

-author of Infinite Jest and Oblivion
+author of Infinite Jest and A Supposedly Funny Thing I'll Never Do Again

 "Tim Kreider is the unsung hero of contemporary comics.
 He is funny and crazy and brave enough to proclaim as truths the things the rest of us are too chickenshit to say out loud."